pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LAYERING_SERVER_PROFILES.md

 ### Building the PingFederate OAuth layer

-PingFederate's OAuth Playground is placed within the deploy folder like other extensions so the same steps as above apply.
-For this example, we've broken out the OAuth Playground into its own layer is that we may not want to make it available on all deployments of PingFederate.
+PingFederate's OAuth Playground is placed within the `/instance/server/default/deploy` directory, like other extensions, so the same steps as above apply.
+For this example, we've broken out OAuth Playground into its own layer as that we may not want to make it available within all deployments of PingFederate.

 Your oauth layer should now look like this